 ✓ Our trips are fully risk-assessed

 Day 1: N Seoul Tower

 You’re finally here!
 Step off the plane at Seoul’s Incheon Airport and catch your first glimpses of South Korea on the coach to your accommodation.

 Listen to a trip briefing led by your guide – this will give you all the information you need to have a safe and smooth adventure through Korea.

 Once you’ve settled in, head to the observation deck of Seoul’s second-highest point, the N Seoul Tower.
 Soak in the incredible views over the metropolis and get ready for the Learning Adventure that awaits.

 Day 2: Samsung

 Pay a visit to Gyeongbokgung Palace, the largest and most beautiful Royal Palace built by the Joseon Dynasty.
-Explore the exquisite gardens and learn about its history before walking up the hill to Bukchon Hanok – a village made up of narrow alleys and traditional Korean houses called ‘hanoks’.
+Explore the exquisite gardens and learn about its history before walking up the hill to Bukchon Hanok Village.
+A ‘hanok’ is a traditional Korean house.